Facilitating Exploration with Interaction Snapshots under High Latency: Design Iterations

-The top diagram in Figure~\ref{fig:events} depicts a time-ordered model, where time increases from left to right.
+To design with latency, we first analyze different ways interactions are handled in the presence of latency.
+The top diagram in \replace{Figure}{Fig.}~\ref{fig:events} depicts a time-ordered model, where time increases from left to right.
 User inputs are depicted along the top line (interaction history), and the responses are rendered along the bottom line (render history).
-A dashed arrow between the interaction and render history corresponds to the time to respond to the request---a more horizontal arrow means a longer request latency.
+A dashed arrow between the interaction and render history corresponds to the time to respond to the request.

-Figure~\ref{fig:events}.1 shows the ideal case: requests respond instantaneously (vertical arrows) so that users can interact with the interface without waiting for slow requests.
-In contrast, Figure~\ref{fig:events}.2 shows the case where the user is not allowed to submit a new request until the prior one is rendered (their input is {\it blocked}).
-For instance, B is not triggered until A' is rendered.

-To avoid blocking the user input, many visualizations use asynchrony for user input and block the rendering (Figure~\ref{fig:events}.3).
-Users freely interact with the visualization.
-However, new requests supersede and cancel previous requests (the $\times$ over the first two arrows).
-Thus, only the most recent request will be fully processed and rendered.

-A further design choice is to not block the input nor rendering (Figure~\ref{fig:events}.4).
-Consider the case where each request latency is identical.
-The user triggers requests A, B, and C, and after a fixed delay, their responses are rendered in order.
-Although this design choice ultimately presents all responses to the user, it can potentially introduce a {\it request-response mismatch}.
-For instance, A' is rendered immediately after the user hovers over C, which can cause the user to incorrectly infer a correspondence between the two.

-Although this may already cause some confusion, it is even more challenging if the latency {\it varies} for different requests.
-Figure~\ref{fig:events}.5 depicts such a case with arrows that have different widths.
-Note that the arrows for A and B crossover, and the response B' is rendered before A' even though the user input ordered A before B. This is an {\it out-of-order} interaction.
-Further, note that the responses for A and C occur at nearly the same time and cause {\it flashing updates}, where A' is flashed on the screen and immediately replaced with C'.